-While some schools offer a home economics class or something similar, they’re still failing to impart a basic financial education that I believe is necessary for a successful, financial stable life outside school.
+While some schools offer a home economics class or something similar, they’re still failing to impart a basic financial education that I believe is necessary for a successful, financially stable life outside of school.

 Here’s a look at some of the essentials I wish I would have learned in high school and I think should be taught today: